ThibArg/nuxeo-fujixerox/README.md

 **Notice** The .zip of the marketplace package has been added to this repository.
 It is not 100% strict to put binaries outside the "releases" tab, but it is faster to get it. once we have a v1, we'll do egular releases

+### VERSION HISTORY

+* 1.0.0: First implementation
+* 1.1.0: Mainly the Stired Picture Renditions
+* 1.1.1: Bug fixes
+  * `StoredPictureRenditionProvider.isAvailable` checks the rendition is in the `picture:views` field
+  * Override the default `PictureChangedListener` to avoid removing the stored renditions

 ### IMPORTANT: DEPENDENCIES